-Premiums and Other Receivables
+Premiums Receivables

 The Company recognizes earned premium on a pro rata basis over the terms of the policies, generally periods of six or twelve months.
 Unearned premiums represent the portion of premiums written applicable to the unexpired terms of the policies.

-Net premiums receivable represent affiliated premiums earned and not yet collected, received quarterly in arrears.
+Premiums receivables represent affiliated premiums written and not yet collected.

-Premiums and other receivables are with entities under control and are exempt from allowance for credit loss evaluation.
+Premiums receivables are with entities under control and are exempt from allowance for credit loss evaluation.